edgardcunha/freeRouter/wireguard/02/README.md

 ## Vagrant Configuration
 This tutorial has been tested and run on [Ubuntu 22.04](http://www.releases.ubuntu.com/22.04/).
 All commands outside the context of VMs use this OS.\
 Choose a directory to place the `Vagrantfille` files, such as `/home/$USER/experiment`, or any other location you want.\
-Create directories for vms with command:
+Create the necessary directories for the experiment with the command:
 ```zsh
 mkdir /home/$USER/experiment/{r1,r2,wgs}
 ```